pasqualesalza/elephant56/README.md

 6. Pack everything in a JAR
 7. Run with Hadoop!

+## License

+elephant56 is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+Please see the [LICENSE](LICENSE.md) file for full details.

 ## Credits

 [Pasquale Salza](mailto:psalza@unisa.it) - Department of Computer Science, University of Salerno, Italy